LCrawford13/pendulum/README.md

 # Pendulum
 This repository contains code which simulates the motion of a simple pendulum over one full period of motion, it uses the Runge-Kutta algorithim.
 The data produced can then also be used to produce an animation of the simulation.
 The length, gravitational acceleration, initial angle, initial angular velocity and the position of the pivot can all be specified, all only on a 2D plane.
+The animation can be viewed and the initial conditions altered in a GUI, and the animation can be saved as an mp4 file.

 ## Table of Contents